TJ-Projects3/PanTrayTracker/README.md

 I used Next.js, Material UI, JavaScript, Firebase, Node.js, and more to build a Pantry tracking app where users can add items of their choice (documents in a collection) using Firebase.
 You can also remove and add items from your pantry, allowing the user to update their pantry and easily view available items as they use the app.
+Firebase is currently deactivated at the moment on the deployed version.

 ## Getting Started